 Discover all the amazing benefits of reading to your child, a helpful guide on how to select books for your child and boost engagement with ideas on how to read each page.

-And, get some helpful insights into dealing with holiday tantrums.
+And, get some helpful insights into dealing with holiday tantrums, and how to get reluctant readers to start reading.

 Also see how reading improves school readiness, discover how reading develops empathy and see how reading develops imagination.